Towards a more realistic evaluation of machine learning models for bearing fault diagnosis

 \section{Methodology}

-In this section, we first introduce our general methodology, including a bearing-wise split example using a generic dataset, the evaluation metric, and the hyperparameter tuning and model evaluation protocol.
-We then apply and specialize this methodology to three public bearing diagnosis datasets: University of Ottawa (UORED-VAFCLS), Paderborn University (PU), and Case Western Reserve University (CWRU).
+In this section, we first introduce our general methodology, which is exemplified using a hypothetical generic dataset; then, we apply and specialize this methodology to three public bearing diagnosis datasets: University of Ottawa (UORED-VAFCLS), Paderborn University (PU), and Case Western Reserve University (CWRU).
+Appendix \ref{app:c} further demonstrates the application of the proposed methodology to the HUST bearing dataset.
 Finally, we describe the features, deep learning architectures, and data augmentation techniques used in our experiments.